 General Building Design Requirements.

-The design of all buildings located within the Public Institutionaldustrial (P/I) zone shall be prepared by an architect licensed in the State of Utah.
+The design of all buildings located within the Public Institutional (P/I) zone shall be prepared by an architect licensed in the State of Utah.

 All sides of individual buildings located on the same site shall be designed with materials, shapes, and forms consistent and compatible with one another.